SundaeSwap-finance/sundae-specs/permissioned-pool/spec.typ

       short: "KYC",
       long: "Know Your Customer",
-      desc: "A series of steps and data collection policies that one entity might employ so it can transact with another and verify the identify of a customer", )
+      desc: "A series of steps and data collection policies that one entity might employ so it can transact with another and verify the identify of a customer", ),
+    (
+      key: "netki",
+      short: "Netki",
+      desc: "A compliance oracle solution for web3, that can check the compliance of a transaction against a flexible and configurable ruleset."
+    )
   ),
 )